Aaron Judge breaks single-season American League home run record with No. 62 - KESQ

 A fan who caught the historic ball was escorted from the section of seats by security, according to reporters at the game.

-Yankees players streamed out of the dugout to greet their teammate when he touched home plate.
+Yankees players streamed out of the dugout to enthusiastically greet their teammate when he touched home plate.

 The-CNN-Wire